The answers to important questions when buying a fixed annuity.

 While seemingly bizarre, fixed annuities with MVAs are actually very common and well-liked, offering higher interest rates than their BV counterparts.
 The market value adjustment protects the insurance company from adverse behavior by charging you for surrendering in a rising rate environment.
 That’s because the insurance company would otherwise lose money liquidating assets to fund your surrender (bond prices go down when interest rates go up).
 Having this downside protection means they can offer you a higher rate.

 It’s now possible to make your fixed annuity purchase online.
 Instead of in-person meetings and paper applications, we’ve built the technology to provide you real-time fixed annuity rates online and generate your application for the insurer digitally.
-Despite our tech-enabled approach, we’re still fiduciaries, licensed to provide these products to you, and available via chat, email, or phone to provide personalized assistance.
+We’re licensed to provide these products to you, and we’re available via chat, email, or phone to provide personalized assistance.

 Here is the process to secure your fixed annuity online: